 Driving with Excess Alcohol (Drink Driving)

 In the UK, drink driving is defined as:

 “Driving or attempting to drive a motor vehicle on a road or other public place after consuming so much alcohol that the proportion of it in a person’s breath exceeds the prescribed limit“.

-The MINIMUM PENALTY for drink driving is a 12 month disqualification and a fine of up to £5000.
+The MINIMUM PENALTY for drink driving is a 12 month disqualification and an unlimited fine

 In order for the CPS to convict you of drink driving, they must be able to prove that the proportion of alcohol in your body exceeded the following limits:

 - 35 microgrammes of alcohol in 100ml of breath